Metformin for endometrial hyperplasia

 Selection criteria:

-We included randomised controlled trials (RCTs) and cross-over trials comparing metformin (used alone or in combination with other medical therapies) versus placebo or no treatment, any conventional medical treatment, or any other active intervention for women with histologically confirmed endometrial hyperplasia of any type.
+We included randomised controlled trials (RCTs) and cross-over trials comparing metformin (used alone or in combination with other medical therapies) versus placebo, no treatment, any conventional medical treatment, or any other active intervention for women with histologically confirmed endometrial hyperplasia of any type.

 Data collection and analysis:

-Two review authors independently assessed studies for eligibility, extracted data from included studies, and assessed the risk of bias of included studies.
-We resolved disagreements by discussion or by deferment to a third review author.
-When study details were missing, review authors contacted study authors.
+Two review authors independently assessed studies for eligibility, extracted data from included studies, assessed the risk of bias in the included studies, and assessed the certainty of the evidence for each outcome.
+We resolved disagreements by discussion or by deferring to a third review author.
+When study details were missing, review authors contacted the study authors.
 The primary outcome of this review was regression of endometrial hyperplasia histology (with or without atypia) towards normal histology.
-Secondary outcome measures included recurrence of endometrial hyperplasia, progression of endometrial hyperplasia to endometrial cancer, hysterectomy rate, abnormal uterine bleeding, health-related quality of life, and adverse effects during treatment.

 Main results: